Employee Retention Strategies | How to Keep Good Employees

 To calculate the MPS from a Job Diagnostic Survey, you'll need to follow these steps:

-• Administer the Survey: Distribute the Job Diagnostic Survey to employees, ensuring that it includes questions related to the five core job dimensions outlined above.
+- Administer the Survey: Distribute the Job Diagnostic Survey to employees, ensuring that it includes questions related to the five core job dimensions outlined above.

-• Score Each Dimension: For each dimension (skill variety, task identity, task significance, autonomy, and feedback), calculate an average score based on the responses to the corresponding survey questions.
+- Score Each Dimension: For each dimension (skill variety, task identity, task significance, autonomy, and feedback), calculate an average score based on the responses to the corresponding survey questions.
 Use a Likert scale or numerical rating scale to quantify responses.

-• Calculate the MPS for Each Employee: Once you have average scores for each dimension, use the following formula to calculate the Motivating Potential Score (MPS) for each employee: MPS = [(Skill Variety + Task Identity + Task Significance) / 3] *Autonomy* Feedback
+- Calculate the MPS for Each Employee: Once you have average scores for each dimension, use the following formula to calculate the Motivating Potential Score (MPS) for each employee: MPS = [(Skill Variety + Task Identity + Task Significance) / 3] Autonomy Feedback

-• Aggregate the MPS: Calculate the average MPS for all employees to assess the overall motivating potential of jobs within the organisation.
+- Aggregate the MPS: Calculate the average MPS for all employees to assess the overall motivating potential of jobs within the organisation.

-• Interpret the Results: A higher MPS indicates a greater motivating potential of jobs within the organisation.
+- Interpret the Results: A higher MPS indicates a greater motivating potential of jobs within the organisation.
 Evaluate the results to identify areas where the organisation excels in providing motivating job characteristics and areas that may require improvement.

-• Take Action: Use the findings to implement changes or interventions aimed at enhancing the motivating potential of jobs.
+- Take Action: Use the findings to implement changes or interventions aimed at enhancing the motivating potential of jobs.
 This may involve redesigning job roles, providing additional training or resources, or restructuring work processes to increase autonomy and feedback.

 Retention Drivers to Retain Employees

 Employees stay with the same employer for various reasons.
 The well-worn saying “it’s them, not me” is hard to eliminate as a factor.
-But despite how it may feel, a causal analysis is likely to reveal several reasons that have influenced an employee resignation.
+But despite how it may feel, a causal analysis is likely to reveal several reasons that have influenced an employee's resignation.

 This might sound oversimplified, but many resignations are preventable.
 The harsh truth is that employers and managers are not only responsible for much of the churn but can influence a great deal more control (than they think) over the seemingly endless cycle of employee departures.

-Understanding employee turnover and the myriad of reasons why employees leave is crucial for any organisation's ability to maintain a stable and engaged workforce.
-Factors such as seeking more attractive opportunities elsewhere, employee burnout, or a lack of good work-life balance can significantly impact an organisation's performance and morale.
-By implementing effective retention strategies, such as off-boarding processes, exit interviews, and focusing on the needs of high-potential employees, organisations can better understand the motivations behind departures and work towards reducing turnover.
-This not only helps in retaining talent but also in ensuring the organisation's ability to achieve its mission by maintaining a productive and motivated team.
+Understanding employee turnover and the reasons why employees leave is crucial for any organisation’s ability to maintain a stable and engaged workforce.
+Factors such as seeking more attractive opportunities elsewhere, employee burnout, or a lack of good work-life balance can significantly impact an organisation’s performance and morale.

 Introducing a job design model, job rotation or enriching the roles your employees carry out is exactly the sort of control and influence you’re able to exercise.
-And it’s a relatively straightforward way of improving retention but also employee engagement, productivity, and efficiency.
+And it’s a relatively straightforward way of improving retention, but also employee engagement, productivity, and efficiency.

 An Important Assumption